JVHallam/kata_azure_pipelines/readme.md

 * Delete the pipeline
 * Delete the agent pool
 * Delete the vmss
-* Do this all at an agent level
+    * Do this all at an organisations level

+* Delete any branches:
+    * git push --delete branch-name-thing

 ---